-ICSA 5014 Integrated Case Studies Application I (Didactic credits: 1)
+ICSA 5014 Integrated Case Studies Application I

 This team-taught course, in conjunction with the ANAT 5014 and PHYS 5014 courses, utilizes cooperative learning and provides clinical correlations to the basic sciences.
 Critical thinking and problem-solving skills are emphasized.
 Prerequisite: admittance to the 4-year ND program

-ICSA 5024 Integrated Case Studies Application II (Didactic credits: 1)
+ICSA 5024 Integrated Case Studies Application II

-This team-taught course, in conjunction with the ANAT 5024 and PHYS 5024 courses, utilizes cooperative learning, and provides clinical correlations to the basic science steambased.
-Critical thinking and problem-solving skills are emphasized
+This team-taught course, in conjunction with the ANAT 5024 and PHYS 5024 courses, utilizes cooperative learning, and provides clinical correlations to the basic science steam-based.
+Critical thinking and problem-solving skills are emphasized.